KaanAlkir/kaanalkir.github.io/_news/announcement_1.md

 related_posts: false
 ---

-[Paper](https://kaanalkir.github.io/publications/) peer-reviewed and accepted at the IEEE Conference on Decision and Control (CDC 2025).
+[Paper](https://kaanalkir.github.io/publications/) presented at the IEEE Conference on Decision and Control 2025, in Rio de Janeiro.